heliotrope3n/the-energy-chronicles/_posts/2017-11-21-A-Ball-A-Ramp-and-Energy.md

 ## Today I had an intriguing idea:

 The GP energy, kinetic and other energies for an object on a roller coaster loop should be similar to the one for an an incline up and down, as the roller coaster is just going up, then coming back down albeit in a slightly loop fashion.

+## Analysis

+This post also connects to #5d and #5e.
+It demonstrates an understanding of kinetic and gravitational potential energy through the ball and ramp lab.
+When the ball rolls down the ramp, it is a very simple and easy to understand yet extremely clear example of what kinetic and GP energy is.
+GP energy is demonstrated when bringing the ball to the top of the ramp.
+Of course, the energy is not visible to the eye.
+However, we can see the kinetic energy as the ball rolls down the ramp.
+The kinetic energy is motion, so we can see what that is.
+But where did that energy come from?
+It must have come from somewhere, as no new energy is created or destroyed.
+The answer would be GP energy, which is due to the force of the earth's gravity.